Slide title

 •

 If you would like to join it is only £5 a month which needs to be paid at the beginning of every month.
 The more members we have, the bigger the prize and more money going back into our church.
 Winners are on the Notice Boards.
-200 Club February Winners : Nora Horan, Jean McGuinnes, Stephen Haywood & David Sumner.
-Winners Envelopes are available in the Sacristy.
-Unclaimed 200 Club Winnings : M. Basford .
-Please pick up Winnings from the sacristy
+200 Club March Winners: Frances O’Donnel, Constance Hoyle, Pat Greenall & C. McFadden.
+Winners Envelopes are ready for collection in the Sacristy.
+Unclaimed 200 Club Winnings: Nora Horan & David Sumner.
+Please pick up Winnings from the sacristy.

 LATEST NEWS